Advocating For Yourself

 Pamela Brown shares her personal story from local news reporter to White House Correspondent for CNN.
 She covered the Trump White House during both of her pregnancies, and balances motherhood with a demanding career.
 But on the road of personal fulfillment, sometimes you have to lose to win.
 In this intimate talk, Pamela shares some wins and losses of her journey, as well as those moments that transformed into something unexpected- but better.

-Pamela Brown serves as CNN's senior White House Correspondent covering President Donald Trump and his administration for all of the network's programs and platforms.
-Brown's reporting on the Trump administration has covered key moments such as the controversial travel ban and child separation policies, missile strikes in Syria and the firing of FBI Director James Comey.
+CNN anchor and senior Washington correspondent Pamela Brown joined the network in 2013.
+She currently anchors the weekend primetime edition of CNN Newsroom based in Washington, DC.
+Most recently, Brown covered President Donald Trump and his administration for all of the network's programs and platforms.
+Brown's reporting on the Trump administration has covered key moments such as two impeachment proceedings, the Covid pandemic, the controversial travel ban and child separation policies, missile strikes in Syria and the firing of FBI Director James Comey.
 She was also a lead reporter on the Mueller investigation, looking at Russia's interference in the US election and whether the president's campaign played any role, as well as the possibility of obstruction of justice.
-She also serves as a key anchor across CNN.

 Brown began her career at ABC7/WJLA-TV and NewsChannel8 in Washington D.C., where she became a Sunday evening anchor and an Emmy®-nominated special projects reporter covering several national and international stories.
-At the news desk, Brown anchored breaking news and continuous coverage on several high profile events, including Hurricane Sandy, a Washington Metro train derailment, and the 2010 historic East Coast blizzard.
-In addition, Brown was one of the few local journalists to travel to earthquake-ravaged Haiti in January 2010 and later returned on her own to report on the rebuilding process in Port-au-Prince and the surrounding areas.
+Brown was one of the few local journalists to travel to earthquake-ravaged Haiti in January 2010 and later returned on her own to report on the rebuilding process in Port-au-Prince and the surrounding areas.

 She grew up in Lexington, Ky. and holds a B.A. from the University of North Carolina at Chapel Hill in broadcast journalism.